 Plan meet ups.
 Practice together.
 Take more workshops with each other.
 Nurture the relationships because you’ll never experience the same kind of connection like you did in yoga teacher training.

-The journey only truly begins after you finish teacher training and you’ll have more questions as you traverse new and different situations while teaching yoga.
+The journey only truly begins after you finish teacher training and you’ll have more questions as you navigate new and different situations while teaching yoga.

 Is there a teacher you admire and enjoy their classes?
 Maybe one who is rocking her career?
 Use your new found confidence to ask if you could shadow them.

-In the excitement of all your teaching, remember to honor yourself first.
-As you fill your teaching schedule you’ll be tempted to sacrifice a slot or two where you would normally get your own practice in.
+In the excitement of teaching, remember to honor yourself first.
+As you fill your teaching schedule you’ll be tempted to sacrifice your own practice to teach more.

 Resist the urge.